If you’re planning TV wall mounting, it’s smart to ask this first. Some walls handle the weight well, and others can fail fast.

-1. Check the wall composition
+Check the wall material before you drill

-1. Use the right mount.
+Use the right mount and correct screws

 What Do I Need to Know About Mounting a TV?